Larissa Reissner: Revolution and the Civil War

 After the February Revolution, Larisa began to write for Maxim Gorky's paper Novaya Zhizn (New Life).
 She also took part in the Provisional Government's spelling reform programme, teaching at workers' and sailors' clubs in Petrograd.

 A week after the Bolshevik Revolution, Reisner helped the newly appointed People's Commissar Anatoly Lunacharsky to issue an appeal to Petrograd's artists and cultural workers to assemble at an evening meeting in the Smolny Institute, where the Bolsheviks had their headquarters, to show support for the regime.
 The turnout was so poor that "there was enough room to sit on one sofa" — but it included three major figures in Russian culture, the poets Alexander Blok and Vladimir Mayakovsky and the theatre director Vsevolod Meyerhold, who spent hours discussing how to organise the intelligentsia.
 Later, she worked at the Smolny Institute with Lunacharsky, cataloguing art treasures.

+In 1917, as part of Maxim Gorky's team, she helped the Jewish plea, presented by Joseph Kruk, whom later testified for this episode, to avoid confiscating weapons that Jews had gathered in the times of the Tsarist regime as part of Jewish organizing for self-defence in response to threats made by The Black Hundreds and also after the revolution.
+With her intermediation, Gorky ensured that Lenin would attempt to prevent anti-Jewish rioting.

 She became a member of the Bolshevik Party in 1918, marrying Fyodor Raskolnikov in the summer of that year.
 During the Civil War, she was a soldier and a political commissar of the Red Army.
 She served as chief of an intelligence section of the Volga River flotilla in August 1918 battle for Sviazhsk.
 During 1919, she served as the Commissar at the Naval Staff Headquarters in Moscow.